top of page

 M: Si - Venetian-man - why come you to Ravenna?
 We are far out of the way for foreigners here

 B(intensely amused): My dear woman!
-I admit to being somewhat flattered by such a mistake - I am - however - an Englishman, 'though half a Scot bred
+I admit to being somewhat flattered by such a mistake - I am - however - an Englishman, though a full Scot bred

-B: Madam - come to see me tomorrow - at the Palazzo Guicciloi - you know, in the town - and we can talk further on your situation
+B: Madam - come to see me tomorrow - at the Palazzo Guicciloi - you know, in the town - and we can talk more comfortably on your situation, whilst I'm in my slippers and dressing gown

 M - decrepit though she be - snaps up the invitation